jl7230-pixel/STAT5293-GenAI-Course-Project/README.md

 2. Verbose chain-of-thought supervision
 3. Compressed chain-of-thought supervision

 The project focuses on both reasoning performance and efficiency.
-In addition to final answer accuracy, we also consider output length and inference latency.
+In addition to final answer accuracy, we also compare output length and inference latency.

 ---